 1. The Guidelines for the Installation of Renewable Energy Generation Equipment were amended in May 2022 to reasonably guarantee the costs for photovoltaic equipment installation

-(1) In order to reasonably guarantee the right to grid interconnection and the feed-in tariff (FIT) for 20 years for renewable energy power generation equipment as stipulated in the Renewable Energy Development Act, the Ministry of Economic Affairs amended Article 14 of the “Guidelines for the Installation of Renewable Energy Generation Equipment” on May 19, 2022, stating the items to be recorded in the contract for the purchase and sale of electricity (FIT) for the photovoltaic power generation system:
+(1) In order to reasonably guarantee the right to grid interconnection and the feed-in tariff (FIT) for 20 years for renewable energy power generation equipment as stipulated in the Renewable Energy Development Act, the Ministry of Economic Affairs amended Article 14 of the Guidelines for the Installation of Renewable Energy Generation Equipment on May 19, 2022, stating the items to be recorded in the contract for the purchase and sale of electricity (FIT) for the photovoltaic power generation system:

 a.
 For photovoltaic power generation equipment in operation, if all or part of the power grid cannot be interconnected for a certain period of time due to the construction, maintenance and management of the power transmission and distribution enterprise, or other reasons not attributable to the photovoltaic power generation equipment installers such as natural disasters and force majeure incidents, the calculation for the FIT duration should be temporarily suspended during the period of disconnection.

 b.
-When the photovoltaic power generation equipment shares joint booster stations set up in accordance with the “Guidelines for Setting up Joint Common Stations and Capacity Allocation for the Photovoltaic Electricity Generation Industry,” if the joint booster station is replaced, maintained, or experiences natural disasters and force majeure incidents to cause disconnection from all or part of the power grid for a certain period of time, the calculation for the FIT duration should be temporarily suspended during the period of disconnection after the transmission and distribution enterprise has gained the authority’s approval.
+When the photovoltaic power generation equipment shares joint booster stations set up in accordance with the Guidelines for Setting up Joint Common Stations and Capacity Allocation for the Photovoltaic Electricity Generation Industry, if the joint booster station is replaced, maintained, or experiences natural disasters and force majeure incidents to cause disconnection from all or part of the power grid for a certain period of time, the calculation for the FIT duration should be temporarily suspended during the period of disconnection after the transmission and distribution enterprise has gained the authority’s approval.

 (2) Guidelines for the Installation of Renewable Energy Generation Equipment: